-My name is [Name] and I am a pre-PA student currently studying at [University].
+My name is [Name] and I am a pre-PA student currently studying at the SF State Pre-Health Post-Bac Program.
 I am searching for opportunities to expand my health care experience and find valuable mentors in the industry.
 I wanted to reach out to you because of your extensive experience working with Stanford's Physician Assistant program.
 I see that you have been working with Dr. Doctor at the Holistic Health Clinic and I have peers that have told me of the great experiences they've had while working with your clinic.